 You’ll need a specialist collector.
 We work with licensed firms who charge about £120 per tonne (roughly 100 passenger tyres).

-We might not be able to take tyres in our skips, but after 10 years in the waste game, we know every legal disposal route in the UK.
+We might not be able to take tyres in our skips, but as experts in the waste game, we know every legal disposal route in the UK.

 Whether you’ve got: